AI AgTech Challenges & Hackathons

 Throughout the weekend, participants receive guidance of mentors from across academia and industry.
 On the last day, teams put together a short pitch-style presentation and demo of their project for judging.

-Digital Green provided their platform and API for the event.
+Sony Spresense provided hardware and mentoring for the event.

 At earlier hackathons, student teams worked on app-based solutions to solve challenges spanning the food system.
 Each event has a slightly different focus, but the challenges always fit within AIFS’ research themes: